 The Lab:

-We use wood chips from the site we are planning to inoculate the mushrooms into so that they are perfectly prepared (trained, as we call it) to thrive once we move them to the wood chip beds.
+We use wood chips from the site we are planning to inoculate the mushrooms into so that they are perfectly prepared (trained, as we call it) to thrive and break down the wood chip beds.
+The spawn is expanded two more times.
+First, into 6-pound bags of wood chips, and those bags are used to initiate another five or so bags of wood chips each.
+In 2017, we produced almost 50 bags of spawn for inoculation.

 Lab culturing is the most time consuming portion of the mushroom project.